nextapps-de/bulksearch/README.md

 ### Superfast, lightweight and read-write optimized full text search library.

-When it comes to the overall speed, BulkSearch outperforms every searching library out there and also provides flexible search capabilities like multi-word, phonetics or partial matching.
-It is basically based on how a hdd manage their filesystem.
+When it comes to the __overall speed__, BulkSearch outperforms every searching library out there and also provides flexible search capabilities like multi-word matching, phonetic transformations or partial matching.
+It is basically based on how a hdd manage files on the filesystem.
 Adding, updating or removing items are also fast as searching for them, but also requires some additional amount of memory.
-When your index don't needs to be updated continuously then <a href="https://github.com/nextapps-de/flexsearch" target="_blank">FlexSearch</a> may be a better choice.
-BulkSearch also provides you a asynchronous processing model to perform any updates on the index in background.
+When your index don't needs to be updated continuously then <a href="flexsearch/" target="_blank">FlexSearch</a> may be a better choice.
+BulkSearch also provides you a asynchronous processing model to perform queries in background.

+Benchmark:
+- Comparison: <a href="https://jsperf.com/compare-search-libraries" target="_blank">https://jsperf.com/compare-search-libraries</a>
-Benchmark: <a href="https://jsperf.com/bulksearch" target="_blank">https://jsperf.com/bulksearch</a>
+- Detailed: <a href="https://jsperf.com/bulksearch" target="_blank">https://jsperf.com/bulksearch</a>

+Supported Platforms:
+- Browser
+- Node.js

+Supported Module Definitions:
+- AMD (RequireJS)
+- CommonJS (Node.js)
+- Closure (Xone)
+- Global (Browser)

 All Features:
 <ul>